LegalZoom to Participate in Up - GuruFocus.com

-GLENDALE, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- LegalZoom.com, Inc. (Nasdaq: LZ) today announced its participation in the JMP Securities Technology Conference and the Morgan Stanley Technology, Media and Telecom Conference.
+GLENDALE, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- LegalZoom.com, Inc. ( LZ) today announced its participation in the JMP Securities Technology Conference and the Morgan Stanley Technology, Media and Telecom Conference.

 Details of the conferences are as follows: